Kho kho: Etymology

 The name comes from खोखो (khō-khō), the word kho is an onomatopoeia of the sound invoked while playing the game.

 History

-Certain aspects of kho-kho's gameplay may have been mentioned in the Mahabharata.
-In pre-modern times, it is believed that a version of kho-kho known as Rathera was played on chariots (rath meaning "chariot" in Hindi).
-The modern form of the game was invented in 1914, with its rules and formalised structure being given by Pune's Deccan Gymkhana club.
-Kho-kho was demonstrated at the 1936 Berlin Olympics alongside other traditional Indian games.
-It is now a medal sport in the South Asian Games, having been played in the 2016 edition.
+Kho kho has been played since at least the fourth century BC.
+Certain aspects of kho kho's gameplay may have been mentioned in the Mahabharata.
+In pre-modern times, it is believed that a version of kho kho known as Rathera was played on chariots (ratha meaning "chariot" in Sanskrit).
+The game was also known in ancient times as "Kho Dhwani Krida", translating as "a game where the sound 'kho' is made".